Leif Zeilon

 Leif Zeilon, is a former Swedish politician, and is one of the founders of the Sweden Democrats (Sverigedemokraterna) and Bevara Sverige Svenskt.

-During the 1970s he was active in Demokratisk Allians (DA), which was a pro democracy group opposing the communist demonstrations supporting a North Vietnamese invasion of South Vietnam.
+During the 1970s he was active in Demokratisk Allians (DA), a right-wing pro-democracy group supporting the United States in the Vietnam War.
 In 1988 he was one of the founders as well as the leaders of the populist party Sweden Democrats and wrote its program.
-In 1995 he left Sweden Democrats and according to some sources founded Homeland Party, later renamed the Conservative Party.
+In 1995 he left the Sweden Democrats and according to some sources founded Homeland Party, later renamed the Conservative Party.